-Before, you either live with the damage or invest an exorbitant amount of money to remove the slab and replace it with a new pour.
-While this still happens, more and more property owners are leaning on the more practical side and that is to have the concrete repaired.
+Before, you either live with the damage or invest excessive money in removing and replacing the slab with a new pour.
+While this still happens, more and more property owners are leaning on the more practical side, and that is to have the concrete repaired.

-Concrete Repair vs Concrete Replacement
+Concrete Repair vs. Concrete Replacement

-- What is the cause of the damage?
-This can be difficult to determine on your own so might as well hire a pro who can assess your concrete slab.
+This can be difficult to determine independently, so you might as well hire a pro to assess your concrete slab.
 One of the worst types of damage is freeze-thaw damage.

 Concrete Repair Options for Repairable Damage

-- Refinishing – This is the process of changing the appearance and finish of an existing slab.
+Concrete refinishing is the process of changing the appearance and finish of an existing slab.
 This is an ideal solution for dealing with stubborn stains and discoloration.
 Popular options include staining, polishing, and sealing.

-Want reliable and effective concrete repair solutions?
+Want reliable and effective Saint Louis concrete repair solutions?
 Call the experts at (636) 256-6733.